Hurricane Lee charges through open waters, unleashes heavy swell on northern Caribbean

 SAN JUAN, Puerto Rico (AP) — Hurricane Lee barreled Sunday through open waters just northeast of the Caribbean, unleashing heavy swell on several islands.

 The Category 2 storm is not forecast to make landfall and is expected to stay over open waters through Friday.
-On Sunday morning, it was centered about 280 miles northeast of the northern Leeward Islands.
-Its maximum sustained winds had decreased to 105 mph and it was moving west-northwest at 9 mph.
+On Sunday morning, it was centered about 270 miles north-northeast of the northern Leeward Islands.
+It had winds of up to 110 mph and it was moving west-northwest at 8 mph.

 Last week, Lee strengthened from a Category 1 storm to a Category 5 storm in just one day.